What are Effluent Disposal Systems

 Source: “Planting on your septic systems, Landscaping ideas for your drain field and tank”, GroundStone (Canada)

 But as important as aesthetics, are also practical reasons.
 Vegetation protects the soil from erosion as well as is part of the “water and soil treatment plant”.
-Plants’ roots are helping to aerate the topsoil, absorb some nutrients (including those carried by effluent, (if by chance they ended-up in upper layers of the soil), remove moisture, etc… In this sense, any shallow-roots vegetation adds an extra “safety layer” between the trenches soaked with harmful effluent and ongoing “life” at the surface.
+Plants’ roots are helping to aerate the topsoil, absorb some nutrients (including those carried by effluent, (if by chance they ended up in the upper layers of the soil), remove moisture, etc… In this sense, any shallow-roots vegetation adds an extra “safety layer” between the trenches soaked with harmful effluent and ongoing “life” at the surface.

 Guidelines for selecting drain-field plants: